yanisz07/TimelessJourneys/Individual reports/Hiba_Lina_Ben_khaddah_README.md

 Week 1:
-With Lila, we were in charge of settings the rules and functionalities of the Inventory system and player statistcs!
+With Lila, we were in charge of setting the rules and functionalities of the inventory system and player statistics!

 Week 2: